smokedsalmonbagel/zoneminder-timelapse/README.md

 ### Requirements

 - Zoneminder > 1.34.
 I am testing with 1.36.19.
-- Events must be stored as jpegs using the directory scheme which includes the date as a folder within the camera id folder.
-This is true if using jpegs in 1.36.
+- Events must be stored as jpegs using the directory scheme which includes the date as a folder within the camera id folder (This is called "medium").
+This should be the default if using jpegs in 1.36.
 - Sendx Apache mod
 - python 3.x